-pp. 23-24 This paper is assuming that the "less confusable than" relation is transitive p.
-25 MAX[α F] constraints: we'll talk about these when we talk about autosegmentalism.
-The idea is to treat a [+nasal] specification like a segment, which can have or lack a correspondent.
-MAX[+nas] is violated in (a) and (b) below, but not (c), though all violate IDENT(voice) at least once:
+- pp. 23-24 This paper is assuming that the "less confusable than" relation is transitive - p.
+25 Max[α F] constraints: we'll talk about these when we talk about autosegmentalism.
+The idea is to treat a [+nasal] specification like a segment in its own right (instead of just a property), which can then have or lack a correspondent.
+Max[+nas] is violated in (a) and (b) below, but not (c), though all violate IDENT(voice) at least once: